SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/firmware/README.txt

 *Button mapping*
 ----------------

-A SNES Controller (or any compatible 12-button controller) or NTT Data Pad is ideal for this core.
-The NTT Data Pad's numberpad is directly mapped the Coleco controller's numberpad.
+A SNES Controller (or any compatible 12-button controller) is necessary to use this Core.
+The Famicom Network Controller or Super Famicom NTT Data Keypad are the ideal controllers for this core.
+The Super Famicom NTT Data Keypad's numberpad is directly mapped the Coleco controller's numberpad.
 Same for the Famicom Network Controller.

 If using a standard SNES Controller, this is how the Coleco numberpad maps to the SNES buttons :